Find and join a Sacco

 | Voting period | How long the voting window stays open.
 Once voting starts, members have this much time to cast their votes.
 Also measured in blocks.
 For example, 21600 blocks is roughly 12 hours. |

-| Proposal threshold | The minimum number of tokens someone must hold to create a proposal.
-This prevents spam — only members with enough stake in the group can put something up for a vote.
+| Proposal threshold | The minimum amount of delegated tokens a member must have to create a proposal.
+This prevents spam — only members with enough voting power can put something up for a vote.
 Set this to 0 if you want any token holder to be able to propose. |

 | Quorum numerator | The minimum percentage of total voting power that must participate for a vote to count.
 For example, if you set this to 30, then at least 30% of all voting power must cast a vote, otherwise the proposal fails regardless of the result.
 This ensures decisions are not made by a tiny fraction of the group. |